 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-Does your Great Dane have hip pain in their hips or noticeable hip issues?
-You may notice that they are having trouble getting up and limping some when they are walking.
+Does your Great Dane have hip pain or noticeable hip issues?
+You may notice they are having trouble getting up and limping when walking.

 How to know if your dog has hip pain

 Sometimes the signs of hip pain can be very subtle.